-Continental may elect to redeem and re-issue Series B Equipment Notes or Series C Equipment Notes then outstanding (any such re-issued Equipment Notes, the "Refinancing Equipment Notes") in respect of all (but not less than all) of the Aircraft under a Prior Series secured by such Series B Equipment Notes or Series C Equipment Notes.
+Continental may elect to redeem and re-issue Series B Equipment Notes or Additional Equipment Notes, if any, then outstanding (any such re-issued Equipment Notes, the "Refinancing Equipment Notes") in respect of all (but not less than all) of the Aircraft secured by such refinanced notes at any time after the Delivery Period Termination Date.
 In such case, Continental will fund the sale of such Refinancing Equipment Notes through the sale of pass through certificates (the "Refinancing Certificates") issued by a Continental Airlines pass through trust (the "Refinancing Trust").
 The Refinancing Certificates relating to the refinanced Series B Equipment Notes may have the benefit of a liquidity facility.
-If any Series C Equipment Notes of a Prior Series are outstanding and an Indenture Default then exists under the applicable Indenture of such Prior Series, Continental may not: